 Students with advanced language proficiency and cultural knowledge are prepared to work in a variety of fields.
-The understanding of other cultures, international experience, and language proficiency, particularly when combined with a major in another discipline (art, music theatre, business, communication, economics, English, EMDA, history, international studies, political science, among others) opens doors to careers in media and film, international business, law, social services, government foreign service, non-governmental aid organizations, travel and tourism, and many other fields.
+The understanding of other cultures, international experience, and language proficiency, particularly when combined with a major in another discipline (education, art, music, theatre, business, communication, computer science, economics, English, EMDA, history, international studies, political science, among others) opens doors to careers in media and film, international business, law, social services, government foreign service, non-governmental aid organizations, travel and tourism, and many other fields.

 BA Language requirement

 Students seeking a bachelor of arts (BA) degree, as opposed to a bachelor of science (BS) degree must complete 12 credits of a language at the second year level or above.
 The BA degree is the preferred degree for students in disciplines such as art and art history, communication, creative writing, elementary education, emerging media and digital art (EMDA), English, history, international studies, music, pre-med, and theatre.
-Students in other disciplines, such as business, pre-med, and political science prefer the BA as it adds language proficiency and the ability to understand peoples and cultures to their academic qualifications.
+Students in other disciplines, such as business, pre-med, and political science prefer the BA as it adds language proficiency and cultural competency to their academic qualifications.